Exchange’s ‘Chief Chat’ Welcomes Gbenga Akinnagbe, Ernie Hudson, Kyla Pratt and J.J. Perry in September

+Viewers can watch new interviews live Tuesdays or Thursdays at 11 a.m.
+Central on the Exchange’s Facebook page.
+For previous episodes and the full guest schedule, visit the Exchange’s Chief Chat Hub page.

+Military fans can follow “Chief Chat” and catch up on previous episodes on Facebook, Spotify and YouTube.

-#ChiefChat— @GbengaAkinnagbe, @Ernie_Hudson, @KylaPratt and J.J.
+Facebook-friendly version: #ChiefChat— @GbengaAkinnagbe, @Ernie_Hudson, @KylaPratt and J.J.
 Perry join the chat this month!
 Catch up on previous episodes on YouTube and Spotify, and tune in LIVE Tuesdays and Thursdays on Facebook!
+Read more: https://wp.me/p9Q7PG-2aI.

 |Date Taken: